Can Workers’ Comp Just Stop Making Payments?

 What to Do When Workers’ Comp Stops Paying

 Employees still have options once workers’ comp payments end.
-If workers’ comp payments stop unexpectedly, employees should contact their insurance provider to see if a mistake was made, or if there is a simple and clear reason for the missing payment.
+If workers’ comp payments stop unexpectedly, employees should contact their insurance provider to see if a mistake was made.
+Always check and see if there is a simple and clear reason for the missing payment.

 If the situation needs to be legally escalated, it’s typically best to hire an attorney with experience handling workers’ comp cases for clients.
 Especially for complex injuries, insufficient coverage, or delayed benefits, workers’ compensation attorneys can help you strengthen court cases and earn you deserved benefits.